DGMO Language Reference

 Inference would miss (use is a):

-Vault is a database // "Vault" infers as service, but you want database
+Vault is a database // "Vault" matches no rule, but you want database

 Notifications is a queue // "Notifications" matches no rule